salatmehl/salatmehl/README.md

 ### Hi there 👋
-I am Elena.
+I'm Elena.

-I am a communications professional turned digital marketing analyst, based in Hamburg, Germany.
+I'm a communications professional turned digital marketing analyst, based in Hamburg, Germany.
 Currently on a mission to help companies to thrive in the ever-evolving digital landscape by bringing my creativity and analytical prowess to the table.
 Let's collaborate on GitHub and make data-driven marketing magic happen!